kbattenb/OrthoReD/README.txt

 TEST RUN
 ====================
-Try to run Orthologfinder using the provided example dataset to check if Orthologfinder is running properly.
+Try to run OrthoReD using the provided example dataset to check if OrthoReD is running properly.

 1. Make a new empty directory <test>.